salujajaskeerat/ELP305-TribeD-documentation/index.md

 ## 7.10.
 Clamp metre

-Clamp metre detects the magnetic field emitted by current flowing in wire in order to measure the current value.
-Charge Controller should fulfill the following requirements:
+Clamp metre detects the magnetic field emitted by current flowing in wire to measure the current value.
+Charge Controller should fulfil the following requirements:

 1. It should be lightweight
-2. It should have overload protection system
+2. It should have an overload protection system
 3. It should be adjusted according to different current ranges for better precision.

 [Back to Table of Contents](#table-of-contents)

 ## 7.11.
 MC4 connector

-MC4 (Multi Contact and the 4mm diameter contact pin) connectors are single contact electrical connectors commonly used for connecting solar panels.
+MC4 (Multi-Contact and the 4mm diameter contact pin) connectors are single-contact electrical connectors commonly used for connecting solar panels.
 We will use the Solar panel system to measure current and voltage whenever required.

 - 2 pairs of MC4 connectors are needed.

 ## 7.12.
 Solar Panel Stand

-Solar panel stand is an iron structure that fixes the solar panels on the rooftop and protects the solar panels from high blowing wind and animal attacks etc. <br/>
+Solar panel stand is an iron structure that fixes the solar panels on the rooftop and protects the solar panels from high blowing wind and animal attacks Etc. <br/>

-Solar Panel Stand should fulfill the following requirements:
+Solar Panel Stand should fulfil the following requirements:

-1. It can be made of self-adjusting mechanism according to the position of the sun
+1. It can be made of a self-adjusting mechanism according to the position of the sun
-2. The stand should be made of a quality material, it should be rust proof and universal
+2. The stand should be made of quality material; it should be rustproof and universal
-3. Additionally, for protection from storms, we require bricks, cement to fix the stand
+3. Additionally, for protection from storms, we require bricks cement to fix the stand
 4. It should be lightweight

 ### 7.12.1.
 Design of solar panel stand

-We used Mechanical stands for the panels, which includes change in angle of panels by mechanical movement of the roads.
-This will increase the energy production by at least 6-7 %.
+We used Mechanical stands for the panels, which includes a change in angle of panels by mechanical movement of the roads.
+This will increase energy production by at least 6-7 %.
 The cost of these stands is almost equal to the fixed stands.

 1. Panels will face towards the South direction with an angle of 14.8° from horizontal in Spring/Fall season, 30° in Winter season and 0°C (exactly horizontal) in summers.
 <https://footprinthero.com/solar-panel-tilt-angle-calculator>

-2. Panels will be adjusted four times in a year.
+2. Panels will be adjusted four times a year.
 3. Height of panels from the roof: The height should be at least 3-5 inches for continuous airflow. (the airflow helps in reducing the temperature of the panels for more energy production)
 <https://www.pveducation.org/pvcdrom/solar-cell-operation/effect-of-temperature>

-We have designed the Solar panel stands in such a way it have holes from 0°-30⁰ which can be adjusted manually according to position of sun, thus giving the desired output.
-Panels will be adjusted four times in a year.<br/>
+We have designed the Solar panel stands so that it has holes from 0°-30⁰, which can be adjusted manually according to the sun's position, thus giving the desired output.
+Panels will be adjusted four times a year.<br/>

-Area covered by both stands is 170 sq feet.
+The area covered by both stands is 170 sq feet.
 Total weight of solar panels is approx 22.5×6 = 133 kg.
-We designed our stand such that it support 3 solar panels(upto 66 kg).
-Weight of each stand is 20-25 kg.
+We designed our stand to support three solar panels(up to 66 kg).
+The weight of each stand is 20-25 kg.

 !["Solar Panel Stand"](./Images/New%20Stand%20frame_with%20three%20solar%20panels%20in%20one.jpg "Solar Panel Stand")